rgrokett/earthquakepi/README.md

 # earthquakepi
 Shake &amp; Rattle Raspberry Pi when an earthquake occurs

-Version 0.1 - Under Construction
+Version 1.1 - New Features

 There are a number of earthquake detector projects for the raspberry pi.
 These are good for anyone living in an area prone to earthquakes or for those that want to try to detect distant quakes themselves.